HDwayne/raspberry-pi-os-qemu/docs/README.md

 * Cross-platform development

 **Non-goals:**

-* Non-core or advanced functions of OS kernel, e.g. filesystem or power management, which can be learnt via experimenting with commodity OS.
+* Non-core or advanced functions of OS kernel, *e.g.*, filesystem or power management, which can be learnt via experimenting with commodity OS
 * Rpi3-specific hardware details.
-The SoC of Rpi3 is notoriously unfriendly to kernel hackers.
+The SoC of Rpi3 is notoriously unfriendly to kernel hackers
-* Implementation details of commodity kernels, e.g. Linux or Windows.
+* Implementation details of commodity kernels, *e.g.*, Linux or Windows

 ## Documentation
 * [Aarch64 cheatsheet](aarch64-cheatsheet.md)